 November 22, 2007 1 Comment

-This book explains how to get a good weather briefing from a Flight Service Station (FSS), and it provides detailed explanations of all the weather reports, forecasts, charts, and other information provided during a briefing.
-It’s an essential handbook if you use Web-based weather resources such as DUATS, the Aviation Digital Data Service, and the Aviation Weather Center.
-For example, this new edition explains some of the interactive tools available at the ADDS site.
+This book explains how to get a good weather briefing from online sources and Flight Service (FSS), and it provides detailed explanations of all the weather reports, forecasts, charts, and other information provided during a briefing.
+From the introduction:

-Now, you can buy a bound copy of the book from such publishers as ASA, and paper is more convenient for detailed study.
-But the .pdf version, available for free download, is handy to keep on a tablet or other device, and it’s easy to search for specific terms and phrases.
+You can buy a bound copy of the book from such publishers as ASA, and paper is more convenient for detailed study.
+But the PDF version, available for free download, is handy to keep on a tablet or other device, and it’s easy to search for specific terms and phrases.

-If you need more background on weather theory, see AC 00-6A, Aviation Weather.
+If you want background on weather theory, see AC 00-6, Aviation Weather.
 I’ve collected links to many weather-related resources on the Aviation Resources page at my Web site.
 For example, A Pilot’s Guide to Aviation Weather Services, from the National Weather Service, is a quick introduction to weather services for pilots.